My Eclectic Bites

 Notes

-• If you choose not to rinse, add slightly more water before cooking.
+• If you choose not to rinse the rice, add slightly more water (2-3 tablespoons) before cooking.

-• Best served fresh but can be stored in the fridge for up to 4 days.
+• Best served fresh but can be stored in the refrigerator for up to 4 days.

 Did you make this recipe?